 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-Thank you to my colleague for asking that question about medical travel patients who have to travel for medical purposes.
+I thank the member for asking that question about medical travel patients who have to travel for medical purposes.
+We want to make sure that they are well taken care of and are welcomed in the boarding homes when they arrive.

-We want to make sure that they are taken care of well and are welcomed in the boarding homes when they arrive.
 I'm not sure if the member is asking about the Winnipeg boarding home or another boarding home, but I will address the Winnipeg boarding home.
-The operators of the boarding home met with Kivalliq Development Corporation.
-Our staff meets with them and our staff go to the Winnipeg boarding home directly to do inspections.
+The operators of the boarding home met with the Kivalliq Development Corporation.
+Our staff meets with them and they go to the Winnipeg boarding home directly to do inspections.

-The last one, our (interpretation ends) assistant deputy minister (interpretation) went to Winnipeg in July, 2022.
+The last one, our (interpretation ends) assistant deputy minister (interpretation) went to Winnipeg in July 2022.
 However, I believe there have been other inspections, but I just have not seen the written inspection reports.
-We are continuously working with the operators to come up with a new contract, and we've been working on that for the Winnipeg boarding home housing Kivalliq residents to a newer facility, as that is what they are working towards.
+We are continuously working with the operators to come up with solutions and we are currently working with them on a new contract.
+We have been working on that for the Winnipeg boarding home as they are planning to move to a newer facility.
 Thank you, Mr. Speaker.